invi/ppg-api/README.md

 Clone the repository to the 'ppg-api' path inside your Addon path or add the repository as a submodule:

 > git clone https://github.com/invi/ppg-api
+>
 > git submodule init
+>
 > git submodule update

+When running the extension with the Add-on SDK environment the testing terminal is accessible from the 'Tools' menu.

 ### Module usage instructions